hectorsvill/FlickR_Client/README.md

-# FlickR_Client
+# flickR Client

 Flickr client will allow you to:
 - Log in to your flickr account
 - Like images
 - Search images
 - View image data
 - View image comments

 #

 - Utilizing [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) to interface with flickr
-- Search View Controller will load an endless amoungt of images as you scroll down.
+- Search View Controller will load an endless amount of images as you scroll down.

 #